WTO Braces For Battles On Fisheries, Agriculture In UAE Talks - UrduPoint

 WTO Braces For Battles On Fisheries, Agriculture In UAE Talks

-Abu Dhabi, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2024) The world's trade ministers are set for tough negotiations on Tuesday at a WTO meeting in Abu Dhabi, with fisheries and agriculture taking centre stage.
+Abu Dhabi, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2024) The world's trade ministers were locked in tough negotiations on Tuesday at a WTO meeting in Abu Dhabi, with fisheries and agriculture taking centre stage.

-The closed talks will take place on the second day of the World Trade Organization's 13th ministerial conference which is scheduled to run until Thursday but could go into over-time amid divisions.
+Many eyes were trained on India -- which is often described as an obstructionist element in trade talks -- but it's Commerce Minister Piyush Goyal has yet to arrive in Abu Dhabi.

-There is little hope for major breakthroughs with WTO rules requiring full consensus among all 164 member states.
+The closed-door negotiations are taking place on the second day of the World Trade Organization's 13th ministerial conference which is scheduled to run until Thursday but could go into over-time amid divisions.

-But progress could be made on a new global agreement on fisheries subsidies.
+With WTO rules requiring full consensus between all member states, there is little hope for major breakthroughs, apart from a new global agreement on fisheries subsidies.

 After a 2022 deal which banned subsidies contributing to illegal, undeclared and unregulated fishing, the WTO hopes to conclude a second package focusing on subsidies which fuel overcapacity and overfishing.